California State Route 79

-State Route 79 (SR 79) is a state highway in the U.S. state of California.
-The route begins at Interstate 8 (I-8) in San Diego County, continuing north through the town of Cuyamaca into Julian.
-After passing through Warner Springs, the route crosses into Riverside County, serving the cities of Temecula and Murrieta.
-SR 79 ends at I-10 in Beaumont.
+State Route 79 (SR 79) is an approximately 91 mi north-south state highway in the U.S. state of California.
+The highway's southern terminus is at Interstate 8 (I-8) at the Descanso Junction in San Diego County.
+Its northern terminus is at Interstate 10 (I-10) in the city of Beaumont in Riverside County.
+In San Diego County, SR 79 connects with Lake Cuyamaca and Cuyamaca Rancho State Park, the communities of Julian and Warner Springs.
+In Riverside County, the highway runs through the cities of Temecula, Murrieta, Hemet, and San Jacinto before reaching Beaumont.
+Though some maps and signs may still mark SR 79 as continuous through the cities of Temecula and San Jacinto, control of segments within those cities were relinquished to those local jurisdictions and are thus no longer officially part of the state highway system.

 Route description

 SR 79 begins at I-8, about 35 mi east of San Diego.
 The road runs along Old Highway 80 in the town of Descanso, until splitting to the north at a T intersection.
 The route then traverses Cuyamaca and Cuyamaca Rancho State Park on its way north.
 This portion of the route is very serpentine, with hairpin turns, as it follows the contours of the land by moving laterally, rather than up-and-down or via cuts.

 It then overlaps SR 78 between Santa Ysabel and Julian, a distance of about 8 mi.
 At Julian, both routes join at a T intersection just south of town, thus requiring a turn to stay on SR 79, and turn at an intersection in the northern portion of downtown.
 At Santa Ysabel, SR 79 comes to a T intersection with SR 78 running east–west.
 SR 79 continues northwest, meeting the eastern terminus of SR 76 near Lake Henshaw at the settlement of Morettis and passing through Warner Springs before crossing into Riverside County.
 SR 79 then meets the western terminus of SR 371 before going through Aguanga.
-It then passes Vail Lake and parallels Temecula Creek as it approaches the Temecula city limits, where it becomes a city-maintained road}.
+It then passes Vail Lake and parallels Temecula Creek as it approaches the Temecula city limits, where it becomes a city-maintained road.